License Agent Questions and Answers

 - What types of ALDS training is available to License Agents?

-License agents are provided an ALDS Installation Guide and an IPOS Retail User Manual.
-CDFW will also be providing license agents with video training materials on DVD by summer 2011.
+License agents are provided an ALDS Installation Guide, an IPOS Retail User Manual, and Training Videos.
 For specific questions, license agents may contact the CDFW ALDS Help Line at (916) 928-ALDS (2537) or email Agent.LRB@wildlife.ca.gov.

 License Sales Process Questions